raspberrypilearning/getting-started-with-sonic-pi/worksheet-2.md

 # Taking Sonic Pi 2 Further

-Sonic Pi 2 is so awesome, that there are just too many features to mention in just one tutorial!
-If you are feeling like you have got to grips with the [first page](worksheet.md) and you would like to try some other ways to code music then follow the steps below.
+Sonic Pi 2 is so awesome that there are too many features to mention in just one tutorial!
+If you feel like you have got to grips with the [first page](worksheet.md), and you would like to try some other ways to code music, then follow the steps below.

 ## Step 1: Adding effects

-Modern syntherziers have the ability to add effects to sounds.
-Sonic Pi 2 is no different, you are able to add studio effects such as reverb, echo and distortion.
+Modern synthesizers have the ability to add effects to sounds.
+Sonic Pi 2 is no different; you are able to add studio effects such as reverb, echo, and distortion.
 Of course you have to use code to add the effects!

-### Activity Checklist
+### Activity checklist

-1. In a new worksheet find a sample that you like for example `sample :guit_e_fifths`
+1. In a new worksheet find a sample that you like, for example `sample :guit_e_fifths`.
 1. Wrap the sample in an effects block like this:

     ```ruby